wizcamp/wizcamp-realms-demo/session-guides/SESSION-02.md

 ### 💡 Why This Matters

-**Functions as props** let you control what happens when a component is used — without changing the component itself.
-This keeps your components flexible and focused on UI, while the parent decides the behavior.
+**Functions as props** are like giving your components different personalities.
+Your GameButton can do different things depending on where you use it — same button, different actions.
 It's a key pattern in React for building interactive apps.

 <a id="styling-with-variants"></a>